dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 ### 1.1 - Version Numbers matter with three.js

-When I first wrote this post I was using r125 of three.js, and the last time I cam around to do a little editing I was using r127 of three.js
+When I first wrote this post I was using r125 of three.js, and the last time I cam around to do a little editing I was using r127 of three.js which was a late version of three.js in April of 2021.
+Code breaking changes are made to three.js all the time so when working with code examples on the open web make sure that what you are working with is up to date.

 ## 2 - Biplane Group model